-I received an email a few days ago from a Scouter Mom who was doing a nature station at a day camp and wanted information about making eraser prints of animal tracks.
+I received an email from a Scouter Mom who was doing a nature station at a camp and wanted information about making eraser prints of animal tracks.
 Here is some information about it in case anyone else wants to do this.

 This method is different from the “end of the pencil” method.
 Instead, it uses larger art gum erasers.
 Obviously, the prints still aren’t going to be full sized, but at least you have something a little larger to work with.